 "Susan is a very accomplished lawyer and an effective communicator of her knowledge and skills”.
 (Managing Director at CMB Partners UK Limited).

-After qualifying at the Chancery Bar, Susan worked in the insolvency litigation department of Alsop Wilkinson (now DLA Piper), and advised and assisted one of the Administrators of Polly Peck International PLC (In Administration), Mr Christopher Morris, in tracing the missing millions which had disappeared from Polly Peck.
+After qualifying as a barrister Susan worked in the insolvency litigation department of Alsop Wilkinson (now DLA Piper), and advised and assisted one of the Administrators of Polly Peck International PLC (In Administration), Mr Christopher Morris, in tracing the missing millions which had disappeared from Polly Peck.
 Susan also advised on Rough Trade PLC (In Administration) involving litigation between the music labels and their producers which was highlighted in the music press.

-In 1993 Susan took tenancy in common law chambers in London and as a junior built up over the ensuing 10 years a wide chancery/commercial practice embracing commercial litigation, property (both freehold and leasehold), insolvency, and proceeds of crime litigation.
+Susan then returned to the Bar in London and as a junior barrister built up a wide chancery/commercial practice embracing commercial litigation, property (both freehold and leasehold), insolvency, and proceeds of crime litigation.
 In 2002 Susan moved to chancery chambers in Lincoln’s Inn London and then in 2010 moved to commercial chambers in the Temple London.

-Also in 2015 Susan was appointed as LPP Counsel to the Rolls Royce plc inquiry by the Serious Fraud Office into Bribery and Corruption allegations against Rolls Royce plc.
-On 17th January 2017, a DPA was announced between the Serious Fraud Office and Rolls Royce plc for £497.25 million plus interest and SFO costs of £13 million.
+Also in 2015 Susan was appointed as LPP Counsel to the Rolls Royce plc inquiry by the Serious Fraud Office ("SFO") into Bribery and Corruption allegations against Rolls Royce plc.
+On 17th January 2017, a deferred prosecution agreement was announced between the SFO and Rolls Royce PLC for £497.25 million plus interest and SFO costs of £13 million.
 Subsequently Susan was appointed by the SFO as LPP Counsel on the British American Tabacco PLC ( BAT) its subsidiaries and associated persons investigation.
 This investigation was brought to a close in 2021 the SFO having concluded that the evidence in the case did not meet the evidential test for prosecution as defined in the code for Crown Prosecutors.

-Susan has been involved in this field since the start of her career and is a well-regarded and known advocate for insolvency and company matters.
+Insolvency, and Company - Susan has practised in this area of law since the inception of her career and is a well-regarded and known advocate for insolvency and company matters.
 It is a main area of Susan's practice.
 Solicitors feedback comments have included -

 "Susan is very knowledgeable but also approachable and provided a first class service to clients that I have referred” (Senior Associate Solicitor at Pinney Talfourd LLP).